-Our substantial leverage and debt service requirements may force us to adopt alternative business strategies.
 We have indebtedness that is substantial in relation to our shareholders' equity, as well as interest and debt service requirements that are significant compared to our cash flow from operations.
-On a pro forma basis, after giving effect to the application of the proceeds of this offering, as of March 31, 2002, we would have had \$ million of debt outstanding, representing % of total capitalization, and which does not include the \$40 million of receivables sold to a conduit purchaser under the accounts receivable sales agreement described below under "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources", the proceeds of which were used to repay indebtedness.
+On a pro forma basis, after giving effect to the application of the net proceeds of this offering and assuming net proceeds from this offering of \$72.2 million, as of March 31, 2002, we would have had \$253.8 million of debt outstanding, representing 41% of total capitalization.
+This amount includes the current portion of our long-term debt, but does not include the \$40 million of receivables sold to a conduit purchaser under the accounts receivable sales agreement described below under "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources," the proceeds of which were used to repay indebtedness.